CSCI 494/594: Bioinformatics Seminar

 - Meet with your partner at least once to plan how you will lead discussion.

-- A few days before the meeting, send a message in Discord saying which parts of the paper you will be focusing on and sharing any other information you think will be helpful for the rest of the group to prepare to have a productive discussion.
+- (At least) a few days before the meeting, send a message in Discord saying which parts of the paper you will be focusing on and sharing any other information you think will be helpful for the rest of the group to prepare to have a productive discussion.

 If you are not a discussion leader